Reinforcement Learning for LLM Post-Training: A Survey: RLHF and Iterative DPO: On-Policy Methods

-Building on the foundational work of RLHF, a novel approach termed RLAIF was introduced \cite{bai2022constitutional}.
-This methodology encompassed two primary stages: 1.
-Supervised learning through Critiques and Revisions guided by a "constitution" and 2.
-RLAIF.

-In the initial stage, the authors employed the chain of thought (CoT) framework \cite{wei2023chainofthought} to identify potential harms in harmless data using specific principle-based instructions, which they referred to as "Constitutional AI (CAI)."
-For CAI, a LLM served as a critic, providing revisions.
-The findings indicated that self-supervised critiques and revisions could surpass human performance.
-During this process, the authors noted a decrease in helpfulness scores, while the combined scores for harmlessness and helpfulness (HH) improved.
-Additionally, increasing the number of revisions proved advantageous, as it led to the identification and correction of more harmful responses.
-Importantly, the critique process was found to be crucial, with the critique-revision approach outperforming the revision process alone.
-Following the critique and revision phase, SFT was applied to the LLM using the revised responses from critique-revision stage.

-In the second stage, the authors substituted RLHF with RLAIF.
-During the initial stage, human annotators labeled the helpfulness data, whereas AI systems labeled the harmlessness data, as previously mentioned.
-Furthermore, distinct principles for constitution and CoT reasoning were employed to align the LLM, aiming to minimize harm while preserving helpfulness.
+In RLAIF, the trained BT reward model is replaced with LLM-as-a-Judge.
+For each prompt and response, they are combined through a system prompt and sent to LLM for evaluation.

+\paragraph{RLAIF-Anthropic} Constitutional AI \citep{bai2022constitutional} was developed to address two problems with an earlier training method pursued by Anthropic \citep{bai2022training}: the high cost of hiring people to label harmful content, and the tendency of the resulting models to simply refuse sensitive questions instead of responding in a helpful, nuanced way.
+Unlike RLHF-Anthropic, which requires human crowd-worker annotations for both helpfulness and harmlessness labels, replace all harmlessness feedback with model-generated signals guided by a written ``constitution'' of $\sim$16 natural-language harmlessness principles.
+Like RLHF-Anthropic, the RLAIF stage retains the same PPO-based RL pipeline and continues to use human feedback for helpfulness.
+The training proceeds in two stages.

+In the \textit{Supervised Learning (SL)} stage, a helpful RLHF model generates initial responses to red-team prompts.
+Each response is then iteratively critiqued and revised guided by a constitutional principle randomly sampled from the constitution; optional CoT prompting \citep{wei2023chainofthought} improves critique quality.
+The revised responses, together with human helpfulness samples, are used for SFT to produce the SL-CAI model.
+The authors found that increasing the number of revisions progressively improved harmlessness scores while slightly reducing helpfulness, and that the critique-revision approach outperformed direct revision alone.

+In the \textit{RLAIF} stage, harmlessness preference labels are generated by an independent feedback model.
+Given a response pair generated by SL-CAI and a principle drawn uniformly from the constitutional set, the model is queried via a multiple-choice prompt to identify the less harmful response.
+The normalized log-probabilities over the answer choices are then used as soft preference targets for training.
+A preference model (PM) is then trained on a mixture of these AI harmlessness labels and human helpfulness labels, and PPO fine-tunes the SL-CAI policy against this PM.
+The resulting RL-CAI models are ``harmless but non-evasive'', i.e., engaging with sensitive queries and explaining their objections rather than refusing outright.

-This study demonstrated the feasibility of self supervised AI alignment by utilizing AI to collect preference data.
-However, it was limited to harmlessness rather than helpfulness, given that the task of ensuring harmlessness was considerably simpler compared to that of ensuring helpfulness.
+This study demonstrated the feasibility of self-supervised AI alignment by utilizing AI to collect preference data for harmlessness, replacing costly human annotation for that dimension while maintaining helpfulness via human feedback.